Chandrayaan-1: Lunar orbit insertion

-This manoeuvre was carried out on 10 November 2008 at 16:28 UTC, resulting in steep decrease in Chandrayaan-1's aposelene to 255 km and its periselene to 187 km, During this manoeuvre, the engine was fired for about 866 seconds (about fourteen and a half minutes).
+This manoeuvre was carried out on 10 November 2008 at 16:28 UTC, resulting in a steep decrease in Chandrayaan-1's aposelene to 255 km and its periselene to 187 km, During this manoeuvre, the engine was fired for about 866 seconds (about fourteen and a half minutes).
 Chandrayaan-1 took two hours and 16 minutes to go around the Moon once in this orbit.